-According to the World Health Organisation, around 15 million babies are born pre-term each year.
-Around 1 million will die from complications of prematurity, while others face lifelong health issues.
+According to the World Health Organisation, premature birth affects around 15 million babies each year.
+Around 1 million will die from complications, while others face lifelong health issues.

-Health professionals and researchers around the globe are working to prevent pre-term birth, but it’s proving to be a stubborn problem.
+Health professionals around the globe are working to prevent premature birth, but it’s proving to be a stubborn problem.
 With so many babies affected, there’s also a huge need for both immediate and long-term support for these children.
-Thankfully, there are some great organisations providing support to affected families.

 A pre-term birth is when a baby is delivered before 37 completed weeks of pregnancy.
-Babies who are born early face a range of potential problems, from breathing difficulties and infection through to serious disability and even death.
-Many premature babies need extended periods of specialist care in a Neonatal Intensive Care Unit.
+Babies who are born early face a range of possible problems, from breathing difficulties and infection through to serious disability and even death.
+Many premature babies need long periods of care in a Neonatal Intensive Care Unit.

-The earlier in pregnancy a baby is born, the more difficulties it will face.
-Babies born before 28 weeks of pregnancy are considered extremely pre-term, while babies born from 28 to 32 weeks are very pre-term.
+The earlier a baby is born, the more difficulties it will face.
+Babies born before 28 weeks of pregnancy are considered extremely pre-term.
+Babies born from 28 to 32 weeks are very pre-term.

 What causes a baby to be born early?